PRPRIESLER/pinaki.github.io/content/about.md

 I also post my blogs on medium: [Check here..](https://riesler.medium.com/few-basic-ideas-of-core-features-in-python-27bc62721009)

 Oh make sure to check out my [projects](/projects/).
 I have made some and also on the process of creating more.
-Reach out to me through my LinkedIn mentioned below.
+Reach out to me through my LinkedIn.
+A few more details about me below.

 ## Technology Skills